tari-project/tari/RFC/src/RFC-0201_TariScript.md

 offset requires knowledge of keys that miners do not possess; thus they are unable to produce the necessary script offset when attempting to perform cut-through on a pair of transactions.

-Lets show by example how the script offset stops cut-through.
-For this example, ignoring fees, we have:
+Lets show by example how the script offset stops cut-through, where Alice spends to Bob who spends to Carol.
+Ignoring fees, we have:
 $$
 C_a \Rightarrow  C_b \Rightarrow  C_c
 $$
-In standard Mimblewimble this [cut-through] can be applied to get:
-$$
-C_a \Rightarrow  C_c
-$$

-With the script offset we have the following:
+For these two transactions, the total script offset is calculated as follows:
 $$
 \begin{aligned}
 \so_1 = k_{Sa} - k_{Ob}\\\\